MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

-# (Feb 2025) 5,000+ stars!
+# (Mar 2025) 6,000+ stars!
-This textbook has received 5,000+ stars!
+This textbook has received 6,000+ stars!
 Glad that it is helpful to many readers.

 # (Dec 2024) English lecture videos